SolaceSamples/solace-samples-nodejs/src/advanced-samples/README.md

     *Prerequisites*:

     Following certificates and key must be locally available in the `certs` folder under `advanced-samples`.
-It is assumed that you have generated the required private/public keys and certificates using ssl tools.
+It is assumed that you know how TLS/SSL certificates and Certificate Authorities ("CAs") work and you have generated the required private/public keys and certificates using ssl tools.

     * root_ca-rsa.crt - root certificate of the Certificate Authority which signed the message router's certificate
     * client1-rsa-1.crt - client certificate